 RPA implementation is pretty straightforward if you have a clear and detailed roadmap.
-As you can see above, most RPA deployments including time required to configure, test, and launch automations into production takes less than 2 months.
+As you can see above, most RPA deployments take less than 2 months.
+This includes time required to configure, test and launch RPA bots into production.

-Here we provide you that roadmap and if you want to know more about RPA first, here’s the most comprehensive article for that.
+Below, you can find a detailed roadmap for RPA implementation.
+If you want to know more about RPA first, here is the most comprehensive article for that.

 Select impactful yet easy to automate processes